Hayward starting his free-agent tour, as West gets tougher - News 12 Now

 The East could use some more star power.

 Stephen Curry and Blake Griffin are staying in the West.
 Paul George is heading to the West as well, teaming up with reigning NBA MVP Russell Westbrook after a surprising deal saw Indiana send him to Oklahoma City.
-And barely an hour into free agency, roughly $600 million in new deals were hammered out and merely awaiting signatures next week when the NBA’s offseason moratorium ends.
+Before daybreak in some parts of the NBA world, roughly $750 million in new deals were hammered out and merely awaiting signatures next week when the NBA’s offseason moratorium ends.

 The frenzy is underway, and there’s still plenty of moves left.